The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Systematic variations of subgrid parameters

 \subsection{Star Formation Efficiency}

 The typical star formation efficiencies per free-fall time measured by our fiducial star formation algorithm maximize at $\sim\SI{30}{\percent}$.
 Increasing the efficiency can lead to star formation at lower densities and more clustered star formation. \cite{Hopkins2018} argues that this parameter has negligible effect on galaxy properties because star formation is feedback-regulated and gas will pile up until the same star formation is achieved, although the FIRE simulations adopt a fiducial value of \SI{100}{\percent}.
 In the top middle panel of Figure~\ref{fig:reg_all}, we show the ratio of stellar mass formed as a function of time for models where we ignore Equation~\ref{eq:sfe} and set the efficiency per free-fall time to \SI{100}{\percent}.
 Similar to what was found in \cite{Hopkins2018}, we find that the efficiency plays almost no role in changing the final stellar mass of the object at $z=6$.
+As discussed in the previous section, it is unclear what causes the runs with higher stellar mass to grow their stellar mass earlier compared to the fiducial model and this may be due to the stochasticity in the star formation history when the stellar mass is very low.

 We further test whether combining an enhanced efficiency with a higher star particle mass ($2\times$ and $8\times$) can help regulate the galaxy.
 While the $2\times$ higher star particle mass results in no change in the final stellar mass, combining the high efficiency with an $8\times$ more massive star particle results in similar stellar mass suppression as increasing the star particle mass by a factor of 20.
 Nevertheless, this result is relatively modest given the extreme change in efficiency.